ASKurz/blogdown4/content/blog/2019-07-13-would-you-like-all-your-posteriors-in-one-plot/index.Rmd

 title: Would you like all your posteriors in one plot?
 author: A. Solomon Kurz
 date: '2019-07-13'
+draft: false
+excerpt: "In response to a DM question, here we practice a few different ways you can combine the posterior samples from your Bayesian models into a single plot."
+layout: single
 tags:
 - Bayesian
 - brms